 The Company grants credit to its customers, which operate primarily in the energy, industrial and manufacturing markets.
 Concentrations of credit risk are limited because the Company has a large number of geographically diverse customers, thus spreading trade credit risk.
 The Company controls credit risk through credit evaluations, credit limits and monitoring procedures.
 The Company performs periodic credit evaluations of its customers' financial condition and, generally, does not require collateral but may require letters of credit or prepayments for certain sales.
 Allowances for doubtful accounts ("AFDA") are established based on an evaluation of accounts receivable aging, and where applicable, specific reserves on an individual customer basis.
-With the adoption of Accounting Standards Codification ("ASC") Topic 326 "Financial Instruments - Credit Losses", the estimated AFDA reflects the Company's immediate recognition of current expected credit losses by incorporating the historical loss experience, as well as current and future market conditions that are reasonably available.
+The estimated AFDA reflects the Company's immediate recognition of current expected credit losses by incorporating the historical loss experience, as well as current and future market conditions that are reasonably available.
 Judgments in the estimate of AFDA include global economic and business conditions, oil and gas industry and market conditions, customers' financial conditions and account receivables past due.
 Balances that remain outstanding after the Company has used reasonable collection efforts are written off.
 No single customer represents more than 10% of the Company's revenue.